 The purpose of this report is to explain how the Society complies with the principles relating to remuneration in the UK Corporate Governance Code July 2018.
 The Society has adopted a Remuneration Policy, which describes how the Society complies with the FCA's Remuneration Code.
-The remuneration of the individual Directors is detailed in note 7 on page 49.
+The remuneration of the individual Directors is detailed in note 7 on pages 54 to 55.